Best Moments From the 2022 Met Gala • EBONY

 André Leon Talley’s presence was innumerably felt

-In showcasing stunning looks alongside Laura Herrier while chatting with Lala Anthony, Victor Glemaud took a moment to pay homage to the late, great Andre Leon Talley, whose presence was undoubtedly missed this year.
+In showcasing stunning looks alongside Laura Harrier while chatting with La La Anthony, designer Victor Glemaud took a moment to pay homage to the late, great André Leon Talley, whose presence was undoubtedly missed.
 Talley passed away in January of this year.
-Award winning director and artist QuestLove also paid tribute to ALT in conversation with Vanessa Hudgens and Hamish Bowles while making a point to emphasize how the 1900s manifested differently during the gilded glamour age for African Americans, specifically African American women.
+Award winning director and artist QuestLove also paid tribute to ALT in conversation with Vanessa Hudgens and Hamish Bowles while making a point to emphasize how the 1900s manifested differently during the gilded glamour age for African American women.

-Ashton Sanders revealing he will be playing Bobby Brown in new Whitney Houston biopic
+Ashton Sanders revealed he will be playing Bobby Brown in the new Whitney Houston biopic

-Aside from the Blade-esque vampire look while being decked down in Casablanca, Sanders shared with Lala Anthony that he would be playing ‘My Prerogative’ singer in the latest Whitney Houston biopic that is set to come out soon.
+With his Blade-esque vampire look and Casablanca fit, Sanders shared with La La Anthony that he would be playing the “My Prerogative” singer in the upcoming Whitney Houston biopic.

 Venus Williams looked fresh to death